Video-Lab/pyifx/docs/source/image_classes.rst

 	pyifx.misc.ImageVolume.get_volume()
 	pyifx.misc.ImageVolume.set_volume()

-.. note:: As stated before, a full list & description of parameters & methods in the ImageVolume class can be found `here <misc.html>`_ or by visiting the `general index <modules.html>`_.
+.. note:: As stated before, a full list & description of parameters & methods in the ImageVolume class can be found `here <misc.html>`_ or by visiting the `library contents page <modules.html>`_.